There is no better place to begin your career than in sales and trading, but getting in can be daunting…

 …Of course, it makes sense that they cost so much.
 An introductory investment banking job – like a sales and trading job – will pay in the low six figures during the first year so spending $200-300 on prep materials is potentially a great investment.

-However, we have never had any intention of charging that much money for what we’ve created here.
-Although we think there’s more than enough value here to justify that kind of cost given that there are 13 guides and over 300 Q&A from real-world interviews in this course.
+However, I have never had any intention of charging that much money for what I’ve created here.
+Although I think there’s more than enough value here to justify that kind of cost given that there are 13 guides and over 300 Q&A from real-world sales and trading interviews in this course.

-…At the end of the day, we aren’t looking to make a killing off of this.
-The creation of this course was a passion project and hearing the feedback of those who have gone through the course always makes our day.
+…At the end of the day, I'm looking to make much off of this.
+The creation of this course was a passion project and hearing the feedback of those who have gone through the course always makes my day.

-The first option, costing just $29, gets you access to everything we’ve created.
+The first option, costing just $29, gets you access to everything I've created.
 There’s nothing held back; no up-sells, no add-ons, no further cost to you in anyway.

-This option will give you everything we believe you need to land an interview, crush your interview, and ultimately be a top performer once you hit the trading floor.
+This option will give you everything you need to land an interview, crush your interview, and ultimately be a top performer on the best desk for you.

-…This is everything we wish we had known when we began.
+…This is everything I wish I had known when I began.